Important Factors with the Other Kind of Aneurysm

 - High blood pressure

 To identify an AAA, listen to the patient’s abdomen with a stethoscope.
-If the patient has an abdominal aortic aneurysm, there will be a “blowing” murmur over the aorta or a “whooshing” sound.
+If the patient has an abdominal aortic aneurysm, there may be a pulsating abdominal mass with rhythmic throbbing and a “blowing” murmur over the aorta (a “whooshing” sound).
 The following tests may help with identification:

 - Abdominal X-ray